sebastiankasprzak/AzureMonitorAddonForSplunk/Installation-on-Linux.md

   * `cd ~`
   * `./am_depends_ubuntu.sh`
   * `exit`
-* Open a terminal window to the VM and execute the following:
+* These are the steps if you want to do it manually.
+Open a terminal window to the VM and execute the following:
   * `apt-get update`
   * Install the latest version of pip.
 If you use the version that comes with "apt-get install python-pip", the installation of cryptography won't work.
     Here's one way that works: